-The undersigned hereby authorizes and appoints Antonio J. Pietri, Chantelle Breithaupt and Mark Mouritsen, and each of them, as proxies, each with full power of substitution and authority to act in the absence of the other, to represent and vote all shares of common stock, par value \$0.0001 per share, of Aspen Technology, Inc. held of record by the undersigned, at the Annual Meeting of Stockholders as of the close of business on October 18, 2023, at the Annual Meeting of Stockholders to be held in a virtual format at www.virtualshareholdermeeting.com/AZPN2023 on Thursday, December 14, 2023 at 9:00 a.m.
+The undersigned hereby authorizes and appoints Antonio J. Pietri, Chantelle Breithaupt and Mark Mouritsen, and each of them, as proxies, each with full power of substitution and authority to act in the absence of the other, to represent and vote all shares of common stock, par value \$0.0001 per share, of Aspen Technology, Inc. held of record by the undersigned, at the Annual Meeting of Stockholders as of the close of business on October 18, 2023, at the Annual Meeting of Stockholders at twww.virtualshareholdermeeting.com/AZPN2023 on Thursday, December 14, 2023 at 9:00 a.m.
 Eastern Time, and at any postponements or adjournments thereof, on all matters that may properly come before said meeting.